| | |

 Alternative Route

 Exmouth is a good place to spend a few extra nights if you have the time.
-My itinerary builds in 2 nights here to give you the opportunity to swim with whale sharks, but I recommend 3 nights if you can.
-This will give you the opportunity to swim with whale sharks as well as explore the canyons and gorges of Cape Range National Park.
+My itinerary builds in 2 nights here to allow you to swim with whale sharks, but I recommend 3 nights if you can.
+This will allow you to swim with whale sharks as well as explore the canyons and gorges of Cape Range National Park.

 Day 9: Exmouth to Karijini National Park